Mini Italian Burgers

 - 1/2 teaspoon freshly ground black pepper

-- Optional toppings: fresh basil leaves and warm marinara sauce OR lettuce, tomato slices, mayonnaise, ketchup, etc.
+- Optional toppings: warm marinara sauce and fresh basil leaves OR lettuce, tomato slices, mayonnaise, ketchup, etc.

 Instructions

-- Place the garlic, parsley, Parmesan, tomato paste, salt, pepper, and Italian seasoning in a mixing bowl and stir until combined.
-Add the ground beef and use your hands to gently combine all the ingredients together, taking care not to compress or overwork them.
+- Combine Meat Mixture: Place the garlic, parsley, Parmesan, tomato paste, salt, pepper, and Italian seasoning in a mixing bowl and stir until combined with a fork (until it's crumbly and fully mixed).
+Add the ground beef and use your hands or a fork (my preference) to gently combine all the ingredients together, taking care not to compress the mixture.

-- Divide the mixture into 8 equal portions (about 3.5 ounces per portion) and shape the meat into small patties that are about 3 1/2 inches wide and 1/2-3/4 inch thick.
-(Freezing instructions begin here.)
+- Form Patties: Divide the mixture into 8 equal portions (about 3 1/2 ounces per portion).
+Roll each one into a ball and then shape into small patties that are about 3 1/2 inches wide and 1/2-3/4 inch thick.
+When forming the patties, leave a little indent in the middle.
+This helps prevent them from puffing in the middle and turning out like a football shape instead of a burger shape.

-- Place the burgers on the grill or in the pan and cook for about 3-5 minutes on each side, until cooked through.
-(Turn the heat down to medium, if they are cooking to fast on the outside.)
-A well-done burger will register 160°F internally.
+- Cook on Stovetop or Grill: Preheat a grill or lightly greased skillet on the stovetop to medium-high heat until hot (400-450°F).
+Place the burgers on the grill or in the pan and cook for about 3-5 minutes on each side, until cooked through.
+(Turn the heat down to medium, if they are cooking too fast on the outside.)
+Add Provolone or fresh mozzarella to the top of each mini burger during the last 1-2 minutes of cooking so it starts to melt.
+(Note: A well-done burger will register 160°F internally and have no more pink inside.)

 Notes/Tips

-- If you want to kick this recipe up a little, brush the insides of the buns with oil and toast them on the grill for 1 to 2 minutes (watch closely so they don’t burn).
+- To Toast the Buns: Brush the insides of the buns with oil (optional) and toast them on the grill or skillet for 1 to 2 minutes (watch closely so they don’t burn).

-- Gluten-Free Version: The only thing you’ll need to change is swap out the slider buns for a gluten-free bun/roll.
+- Gluten-Free Version: The only thing you’ll need to change is swap out the slider buns for a gluten-free bun/roll or serve the mini burgers are large lettuce leaves.

 - Shortcut: Use your food processor to chop the parsley and garlic.